-- (a) Except for transactions and balances detailed elsewhere in these consolidated financial statements, the Group had no material transactions with related parties during the year. - (b) Key management personnel of the Group are the directors and supervisors of the Company.
+- (a) During the year ended 31 December 2022, the Group provided inspection service to a related company, 上海石化消防工程有限公司 (controlled by a director of Zhejiang Hengtai) (literally translated as "Shanghai Petro-Chemical Fire-fighting Engineering Company Limited) for inspection service income of approximately RMB7,000 (2021: approximately RMB27,000). - Except for those stated above and transactions and balances detailed elsewhere in these consolidated financial statements, the Group had no material transactions with related parties during the year. - (b) Key management personnel of the Group are the directors and supervisors of the Company.
 Details of their remuneration are included in note 8 to the consolidated financial statements.